laravel/docs/routing.md

         //
     });

-Route parameters are always encased within `{}` braces and should consist of alphabetic characters.
-Route parameters may not contain a `-` character.
-Use an underscore (`_`) instead.
+Route parameters are always encased within `{}` braces and should consist of alphabetic characters, and may not contain a `-` character.
+Instead of using the `-` character, use an underscore (`_`) instead.
+Route parameters are injected into route callbacks / controllers based on their order - the names of the callback / controller arguments do not matter.

-The route parameters are linked to the function parameters by the order in which they appear.
-E.g. `$postId` will contain the value of `{posts}` because they are both the first parameter, and not because of the name similarities.

 <a name="parameters-optional-parameters"></a>
 ### Optional Parameters